ROCm/HIP/docs/understand/programming_model.rst

   every Compute Unit has an instance of storage backing the namespace ``__shared__``.
-Even if the host were to have access to these regions of memory, the performance benefits of the segmented memory subsystem are supported by the inability of meaningful asynchronous accesss from the host.
+Even if the host were to have access to these regions of memory, the performance benefits of the segmented memory subsystem are supported by the inability of meaningful asynchronous access from the host.

 * Not all C++ language features map cleanly to typical device architectures, some are very expensive (meaning: slow) to implement on GPU devices, therefor